Opetushallitus/liiteri/README.md

 File Storage Service For OPH

+## AWS S3

+The backing object storage is [AWS S3](https://aws.amazon.com/s3/).
+This service assumes that versioning support is turned on for the bucket used.

 ## Running The Service Locally

 Open your terminal and run following commands.
 Creating the PostgreSQL Docker image needs to be done only once.